The style and taste of a home can be changed by light.

 Most of the time we lay flat in bed.
-Therefore, it is better to install a well-diffused lighting that creates soft ambiance rather than a ceiling-mounted fixtures that shine blindingly.
-In the choice of lampshades, use shades made of paper, wood, bamboo and other nature materials to create a comfortable and nature space.
+Therefore, it is better to install well-diffused lighting that creates a soft ambiance rather than ceiling-mounted fixtures that shine blindingly.
+In the choice of lampshades, use shades made of paper, wood, bamboo, and other natural materials to create a comfortable and natural space.

-When choose lighting for your dining room, the primary focus is the table.
+When choosing to light for your dining room, the primary focus is the table.
 Fixtures placed directly above the table can provide both ambient and task lighting for this room.
 It is generally recommended to hang the pendant light low enough to allow the light to converge and form a light and dark contrast at the table, creating a warm dining atmosphere.

-If you wan to use lampshades, it is recommended to use lampshades made of translucent materials, such as acrylic, paper, etc., which can spot lights downwards and transmit light properly, and have a certain auxiliary illumination effect to the room.
+If you want to use lampshades, it is recommended to use lampshades made of translucent materials, such as acrylic, paper, etc., which can spotlights downwards and transmit light properly, and have a certain auxiliary illumination effect to the room.
 If use lampshades made of opaque material like metal, it is better to have other lights as additional lighting.
-Otherwise, lights emitted from pendants will all gather downwards, causing the central area to be extremely bright and all round to be dark, which is not comfortable visually and psychologically.
+Otherwise, lights emitted from pendants will all gather downwards, causing the central area to be extremely bright and all-round to be dark, which is not comfortable visually and psychologically.

-A lighting design for an ordinary bathroom generally features a central ceiling-mounted fixture.
-But beside sanitary purposes, it also emphasizes personal grooming that requires viewing oneself in a mirror, so a properly lit mirror is also critical for bathroom lighting.
+Lighting design for an ordinary bathroom generally features a central ceiling-mounted fixture.
+But besides sanitary purposes, it also emphasizes personal grooming that requires viewing oneself in a mirror, so a properly lit mirror is also critical for bathroom lighting.